 Example: Diego works for a bank.
 He and his friend Scott devise a plan to rob the bank by entering it late at night and using a torch to break into its vault.

 After midnight Diego uses his knowledge of the bank’s security system to help them enter the bank.
-Then he stands guard while Scott uses the torch to open the vault.
+Then he stands guard while Scott uses the torch to open the vault, which is made of high strength, heavy duty carbon steel.
 They steal the cash that is inside.

 Diego and Scott are guilty of burglary of a safe or vault—as well as conspiracy to commit burglary of a safe or vault, and grand theft for stealing the money.